kamybagheri1998/hackathon/README.md

 ## 0: About
 ### 0.1: Current Stage
-**Prototype Phase: Sprint 1**
+**Prototype Phase: Sprint 2**

-We are currently in the stage of refining our problem understanding and definition based on the feedback received from Niklas in the feedback round.
+We are currently in the stage of implementing and refining our solution.

 ### 0.2: Stages
 1. [x] Problem Phase: First Iteration